raphaelmue/dashup/docs/architectures/testing/test_plan.md

 <img src="metrics_jenkins_screenshot.PNG" alt="Jenkins screenshot for Analyze Project step" />

-Sonar's dashboard gives an overview of the current code situation.
+SonarCloud's dashboard gives an overview of the current code situation.
 Serious errors and grievances can be detected quickly.
 The dashboard is public and can be accessed [here](https://sonarcloud.io/dashboard?id=dashup).

 For more detailed metrics around the code the Intellij Plugin Metrics Reloaded is used.
 Here metrics of different